aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 is a [Single Key Store](../searchable-encryption/search-config.md#single-key-store-initialization) HandleBeaconKeyFieldName MUST return a `beacon key id` of None and the unaltered AttributeMap.
+The specific `beacon key id` is not returned in this case because this would mean that the same branch key would need to encrypt this record.
+This is not the intended use of a Single Key Store.

 If the [Beacon Key Source](../searchable-encryption/search-config.md#beacon-key-source) is a [Multi Key Store](../searchable-encryption/search-config.md#multi-key-store-initialization)